-53. Valve chest disassembly must be done using the proper valve punch T206.
-Hold the valve chest box in the palm of one hand.
-Place with the small end of the valve plug (A744) facing up.
-Fit the punch in the bore of the plug.
-Strike the punch with a brass hammer until the valve box (A745) separates from the valve plug (A744).
-Handle the precision ground parts of the valve with care.
+39. Valve chest disassembly must be done using the proper valve punch T206.
+Hold the valve chest box in one hand.
+Place with the small end of the valve plug facing up.
+Fit the punch in the bore of the plug and strike the punch with a brass hammer until the valve box (A745) separates from the valve plug (A744).

-54. Once the valve plug (A744) is loosened remove the valve plug from the valve box (A745).
-Next remove the valve (C1648) from the valve box (A745).
+40. Once the valve plug (A744) is loosened remove the valve plug (A745) from the valve box.
+Remove the valve (C1648) from the valve box (A745).
 Wash all the valve parts in Varsol and blow dry.
 Check that the parts are clean and free from debris.
 Check for sharp edges on the components caused by long use.
 Sharp edges cause the drill to run erratically and should be removed with emery cloth.
 Take care to just remove the sharp edge.

-55. Align the valve properly on the stem of the valve plug.
+- 41. Align the valve properly on the stem of the valve plug.
 Push to mate with the face of the plug.
 Cover the two holes in the large diameter of the valve plug with your fingers.
 Pull the valve away from the mating surface.
-If it moves easily there is no suction created and the valve is worn.

-56. Reassemble the valve and holding the assembly firmly in both hands shake back and forth.
+If it moves easily there is no suction created and the valve is worn. - 42.
+Reassemble the valve and holding the assembly firmly in both hands shake back and forth.
 Listen for a clicking noise that signifies the automatic valve is moving inside the valve.
 If no distinct clicking is heard the valve is jamming.
 The valve must be disassembled to find the cause before returning it to the drill.
 The valve surfaces are precision ground to within thousands of an inch so never hand grind the faces of the automatic valve or the inner faces of the valve box.